BianoBonzoIII/Bop-It/README.md

 1) start in the bottom left corner of the matrix
 2) if the value at that index is larger than the target, move up a row
 3) Otherwise, move right across the column
-4) Repeat steps 2-3 on whatever element it is currently on, until the target is found
+4) Repeat steps 2-3 on whatever element it is currently on, until the target is found, then return the coordinates of the vaule
+5) If not, return (-1,-1)

 # Experiment methodology
 For our experiment, we wanted to test the runtime of our algorithm as the n x n matrix increases in size.